Exceptions Procedure for Housing, Meal Plan and Parking

 Meal Plan Exceptions:

-If a student has a medically documented dietary restriction, it is required that the student consult with the Executive Chef of Sodexo Food Service to determine if Sodexo is able to provide for dietary need and/or plan well in advance of the semester the student is attending.
+If a student has a medically documented dietary restriction, it is required that the student consult with the campus dietician from Sodexo Food Service to determine if Sodexo is able to provide for dietary need and/or plan well in advance of the semester the student is attending.
 If Sodexo is unable to assist the student, the student can then submit a request for a meal plan exception as soon as possible within the deadlines outlined below.

 Commuter and resident students with a documented medical need may obtain special permission to park in West Campus, Harrington and Moakley lots during class hours.
 Resident students with granted exceptions, will need to park in resident lots for overnight parking.
 State issued handicap parking placards are required to park in handicap parking spaces.